-Anyone can find themselves discriminated against on the basis of their sexual orientation, but discrimination is more common against people who are lesbian, gay, bi and trans (LGBT).3 We want all LGBT people who live, work and learn in Enfield to feel included, valued and safe.
+Anyone can find themselves discriminated against on the basis of their sexual orientation, but discrimination is more common against people who are lesbian, gay, bi and trans (LGBT).
+We want all LGBT people who live, work and learn in Enfield to feel included, valued and safe.

-- Effectively monitor sexual orientation, gender identity and trans status of our staff and service users to understand the needs and experiences of LGBT people in Enfield and develop more inclusive services and policies as a result. - Create an LGBT inclusive workplace by delivering training, encouraging an active LGBT staff network and running an 'LGBT allies' programme, which means non-LGBT staff can identify themselves as supportive individuals. - Work with our community organisations to develop policies which are LGBT inclusive and are tackling LGBT issues. - Consult our LGBT community on how we can raise the profile of Pride events and LGBT history in Enfield. - Work with schools to tackle homophobic, biphobic and transphobic bullying and to better support the mental health and wellbeing of LGBT students.
+- Effectively monitor sexual orientation, gender identity and trans status of our staff and service users to understand the needs and experiences of LGBT people in Enfield and develop more inclusive services and policies as a result. - Create an LGBT inclusive workplace by delivering training, encouraging an active LGBT staff network and running an 'LGBT allies' programme, which means non-LGBT staff can identify themselves as supportive individuals.